SHIPPING TO THE HOTEL

 Louisville, KY 40209-1387.

-Mark clearly on the box that it’s for the WonderFest Convention and include the show dates.
+Remember to mark clearly on the box that it’s for the WonderFest Convention and include the show dates!

 Receiving/Storage Charges